About the Kempthorne Bequest

 One Lay Communicant (nominated annually by the Chapter of St John’s Cathedral).

-The Board meets twice a year to recommend the distribution of income for the semester.
+The Board meets annually to recommend the distribution of the income from the bequest.
 This enables the Principal to bring to the Board, applications for financial assistance from both new and continuing students undertaking formation studies.

 The Board is responsible for making recommendations for grant monies to the Trustee: The Corporation of the Synod of the Diocese of Brisbane (the Diocese).
 Upon approval from the Trustee, benefits will then be distributed early in that semester.